Written by Terry Smith

 Our site is reader supported so when you click a link to Amazon we may earn an affiliate commission.

-Best bird box camera reviews – wi-fi and cable cameras [UK] for Summer 2021
+Best bird box camera reviews [UK]: Wi-fi and cable cameras [UK]

 I love observing wildlife.
 Whether it’s while I’m out on one of my hikes, or watching a nature documentary on the telly, I just can’t get enough of the natural world and the creatures that inhabit it, armed with my wildlife camera, I soon started to realise it wasn’t going to match a purposely designed bird box camera that is fitted into my bird table, which inspired my experiences in this review and I hope you may gain from them.

 Now, technological advances have made it easier than ever to get the most candid photos and videos of wild animals, allowing us to see them like never before and get a true sense of their natural behaviour.

 There are several options open to us wildlife lovers, but the best of these are wildlife cameras that you can leave set up and capture footage of all kinds of animals like foxes and badgers.

 Best bird box camera picks in the UK:

 Wildlife cameras aren’t necessarily the best thing if you’re interested in birds though as the sensors might find capturing them in motion a bit difficult.

 The easiest way to get great footage and snaps of our winged friends is to use a bird box camera.
 Because the birds tend to be more stationary inside of bird boxes, it makes taking pictures and video so much easier.
 Here’s a look at what you can expect to see inside your bird box from the cameras in my review:

 You can either buy a bird box and camera separately and fit it yourself, or take the easier option and buy a bird box camera kit that includes everything you need including the cables.